-The company was represented at the Frankfurt Book Fair, the London Book Fair, BookExpo America, the Taipei International Book Fair, the Australian Booksellers Association conference, an International Convention of University Presses, Australian Publisher's Association events and other book industry gatherings.
-Chief executive Kathy Bail is an elected member of the Trade Committee of the Australian Publishers' Association.
+The company was represented at the Frankfurt Book Fair, the London Book Fair, the Australian Booksellers Association conference, the Leading Edge Conference, the Campus Booksellers Association meeting, an International Convention of University Presses in Frankfurt, Australian Publisher's Association events and other book industry gatherings.
+In July 2015 the Association of American University Presses admitted UNSW Press as an international member.
+Chief executive Kathy Bail attended its annual conference in Denver, Colorado.